kalsan/compony/doc/guide/intents.md

 Once your button class is ready, register it in `config/initializers/compony.rb` with: `Compony.register_button_style :my_button, '::Components::Commons::MyButton'`.
 You can also change the default button style there using: `Compony.default_button_style = :my_button`.

 If you have multiple kinds of buttons (e.g. dropdown items, pill-style buttons, compact forms etc.), you should create a separate style and button component class for every kind.
-This will make it easy to refer to them by supplying something like `button: { style: :dropdown_item }` in `render_intent`.
+This will make it easy to refer to them by supplying something like `style: :dropdown_item` in `render_intent`.

 ## Exposed intents